 Detective Sergeant Sean Gilhooley started his law enforcement career with the Addison Police Department in 1996, serving as a Patrolman in the Field Services Division.
 His next assignment was with the Criminal Investigations Section where he served from 2001 to 2009.
-He was promoted to Sergeant in November of 2009.
+He was promoted to the rank of Sergeant in 2009.

 In 2010, in addition to being a Sergeant in the Field Services Division, Detective Sergeant Gilhooley was a supervisor for the Community Response Unit for five years.
-In August of 2012, he became the Administrative Sergeant for the Support Services Division, where he was responsible for the Crime Prevention Unit, the Property and Evidence Unit, the Special Projects Unit, the Henry Hyde Resource Center, the Indian Trail Student Participation Center and the Photo Enforcement Safety Program.
-When Detective Sergeant Gilhooley's tour as Administrative Sergeant was completed, he returned to the Field Services Division where he was responsible for the afternoon shift.
-On September 2, 2014, Detective Sergeant Gilhooley was reassigned to the Investigations Section.
+In 2012, he became the Administrative Sergeant for one year.
+When his tour as Administrative Sergeant was completed, he returned to the Field Services Division for a short period and was reassigned to the Investigations Section in September of 2014.

 During his career with the Addison Police Department, Detective Sergeant Gilhooley has received numerous letters of commendation and awards from the Addison Merit Review Board.
 He also received a letter of commendation from the International Narcotics Enforcement Officers Association.